csci104/site/labs/lab2/index.md

     <img src="./assets/gdb_house_of_horrors.png" alt="GDB House of Horrors" class="no-shadow" />
 </div>

-## Lab Materials
+## Lab Materials and Preparing Your Lab

+- You should make a `lab2` directory in the main CSCI104 working directory of your preferred development environment.
+One easy way to do this is to make an empty Github repo named `lab2` and then clone that repo to your local (or Codio) development environment.
+Regardless, make sure you have a `lab2` directory connected to a Github repo.
-The files we'll be using for this lab are posted in the `resources` repository, which you've probably already cloned for the homework skeleton code.
+- The files we'll be using for this lab are posted [here](https://bytes.usc.edu/files/cs104/resources/lab2.tar.gz){:target="_blank"}.
+Download this `tar.gz` file and extract it inside of `lab2`.

 In the `lab2` directory you should see the following files:

 1. `answers.txt`